trevormee/HTTP_Server/README.md

 ## Compilation and Running

+- Use WSL for compiling and running this program

 1. **Ensure that port 60001 is available to be opened**

 2. **Navigate into the projects root directory**